KristynaPijackova/Digital-electronics-2/Labs/02-leds/README.md

 | 1 | 0 | output | no | Output low (sink) |
 | 1 | 1 | output | no | Output high (source) |

 See [schematic of Arduino Uno board](../../Docs/arduino_shield.pdf) in docs folder of Digital-electronics-2 repository and find out which pins of ATmega328P can be used as input/output pins.
 To which pin is the LED L connected?
-(PB5) Is it connected as active-low or active-high?(Active high)
+(PB5 / pin 13 on arduino) Is it connected as active-low or active-high?(active-high)

 | **Port** | **Pin** | **Input/output usage?** |
 | :-: | :-: | :-- |